WallfacerLabs/bytecodecaller/packages/core/README.md

 - ⛓️ **Interdependent queries** - get data dependent on other call results in a single call
 - 🚀 **No limits** - works on every EVM based chain, on every block in time

+## TL;DR

+BytecodeCaller pretends to deploy any reading contract allowing you to create any set of calls.

 ## Overview

 Bytecode Caller allows you to compose any number of dependant on each other calls using e.g. Solidity.
 In the following example there is a smart contract *FriendWhoWantsMangoes* and *MangoSeller*.
 If you want to know the price, first you need to call *askHowManyMangoes* on *FriendWhoWantsMangoes*, and then take the result and call *askForMangoesPrice* on *MangoSeller* with it.
 Normally, using usual RPC call or calls via Multisig, in this scenario you would need 2 separate calls.